enemonsieur/offis_repo/PROJECTS/VIsual NP/Seminar -  Retinal Prothesis Why is it so hard to build them.md

 - Size
 Because you have to remember phosphes are just big round pixels, and our image is actually pretty low.
 Like playing a gameboy/ Game like Pacman They can be big or small, brighter or darker.
 THis is all you can get from RP.
 No color, no precized view.
 Just like the woman()

-This oder study show that the threshold to even witness a phosphene, when the electrodes are properly place correspond to a current of 173-902 uA or little bit below 1mA (CI was around 1.3mA)
+[This  study show](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2517253/) that the threshold to even witness a phosphene, when the electrodes are properly place correspond to a current of 173-902 uA or little bit below 1mA (CI was around 1.3mA).
-A[s this study shows](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3292357/),the brightness increases gradually from 1 uA to 7uA of stim.
+A[s this study shows](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3292357/),the brightness increases gradually from 1  to 7 times the threshold stimuli -> As measure by patients
 But then, we remember amplitude isn'T the only thing we modulate.
-Frequencies : 20 to 120Hz gives gradual increase in brightness but NOT in size This is
+Frequencies : 20 to 120Hz gives gradual increase in brightness but NOT in size This is important because we have different ways to represent

 Now we have to be able to transduct that signal into vision right?
 In the eyes, This is called to phosphenes or seeing dots with the eyes because of stimulation.
 How do we create phosphenes?
 Well, simple.
 We have to increase progressively our current, until a bit before the max charge, and see if the patient report seeing any ligh points.